itshivansh/arithmeticOperator/README.md

 ### MENTORS TO BEGIN REVIEW YOUR WORK ONLY AFTER ->
 > - You add the respective Mentor as a Reporter/Master into your Assignment Repository
-> - You have checked your Assignment on the Automated Evaluation Tool - Hobbes (Check for necessary steps in your Boilerplate - README.md file. ) and got the required score - Check with your mentor about the Score you must achieve before it is accepted for Manual Submission.
-> - Intimate your Mentor on Slack and/or Send an Email to learner.support@stackroute.in - with your Git URL - Once you done working and is ready for final submission.
+> - Intimate your Mentor on Slack  - with your Git URL - Once you done working and is ready for final submission.